kvu-luong/webgas/README.md

 }

 ```

-try to apply in the http error code handling
+Trying to apply in the http error code handling
 => this is the same at strategy pattern.
 ----------------------
 bridge pattern: same interface but do different behavior